Skip to main content

 Bring-up

-The full operational steps and a launcher template live in deployment/rocm/ in the repo.
-In outline:
+The full operational steps, a one-shot dependency installer, and a launcher template live in deployment/rocm/ in the repo.

 2. Build the Skulk environment: git clone the repo and run uv sync.
 The Rust networking bindings compile here.
 No MLX is needed on a non-Mac node.